abccsss/visual-alias/README.md

         The supported styles are
         `backgroundColor`, `border`, `color`,
         `fontFamily`, `fontSize`, `fontStyle`, `fontWeight`, `textDecoration`.

+    * Additionally, the optional `defaultStyle` field can be used to specify a default style for all patterns in the group.
+        The default style is overridden by the styles specified in the individual patterns.

     The default value is a list of patterns for `latex`.